 Rohingya Refugees, Bangladesh

-It is now the world’s fastest growing refugee crisis.
-Since August 2017, more than half a million have fled the destruction of their homes and persecution in Myanmar (Burma) for neighbouring Bangladesh.
+The Rohingya refugee crisis is one of the fastest growing crises the world has seen.
+Since August 2017, more than half a million refugees have fled the destruction of their homes and persecution in Myanmar to neighbouring Bangladesh in search of safety.

 As part of our emergency appeal, we distribute the following: